ValerioS05/pj1nuraghe/README.md

 **Palette**
-- I used a gradient of greys all over the pages, from white to black but mainly grey.
-Even a dull gray give the feeling to stay in contact with these ancient "rocks".
+- I used mainly a light blue and white all over the pages.
+The main reason that i used this palette is because you can find these 2 colors in every picture and i wanted to keep consistency during the journey of the site.
 - used [Paletton](https://paletton.com)